 To visit the historic centre, you have to go through the door above the tower.
-Inside the town there are several imposing fortresses, in the typical style of Siena.
-The Church of Santi Stefano e Andrea is also worth seeing, whose original structure was reshaped in ‘700, and which is home to a canvas by Bartolomeo della Gatta depicting Madonna and child with Saints.
+Inside the town, there are several imposing fortresses, in the typical Sienese style.
+The Church of Santi Stefano and Andrea is also worth seeing, whose original structure was restructed in 1700s, and which is home to a canvas by Bartolomeo della Gattadepicting Madonna and child with Saints.

-In the countryside of Marciano, on 2 August 1554, the famous Battle of Marciano (also known as the Battle of Scannagallo) was fought, which sanctioned the definitive defeat of Siena by Florence.
+On 2 August 1554, the famous Battle of Marciano (also known as the Battle of Scannagallo) was fought in the countryside of Marciano, which resulted in Siena’s definitive defeat at the hands of Florence.

 Subsequently, thanks to the Medici family and then to the Habsburg-Lorraine, Manciano, part of the Arezzo Valdichiana, benefitted from extensive restoration works and was primed for agriculture, with a farm system and a specific kind of housing called "leopoldina".
 The work was attended by scientists and engineers such as the likes of Leonardo da Vinci, Galileo Galilei and Vittorio Fossombroni from Arezzo.